yangz-r/financeTracker/README.md

-Done most of the coding, except Pie Chart portion (done some bug fixing) cause is a group assingment....1
+Done most of the coding, except Pie Chart portion (done some bug fixing)